Postdoctoral Fellow - Leukemia Research

 Basic education, experience and skills required for consideration:

-- For more information on Dr. Ling Li’s research please visit here
+- For more information on the Gehr Family Center for Leukemia Research please visit here

 City of Hope is committed to creating a diverse environment and is proud to be an equal opportunity employer.
 All qualified applicants will receive consideration for employment without regard to race, religion, color, national origin, sex, sexual orientation, gender identity, age, status as a protected veteran, or status as a qualified individual with disability.